Banskumansku/tsoha2019vihapuhekanta/Documentation/Usecase.md

 # How to?
 Downloading DB (To be made)
 User can select the "Download" option to receive the entire DB in a cvs format

+# How to?
+Delete own account (to be made)
+Go to account information and select delete account

+#How to?
+Change user password (to be made)
+Go to account information and select change password Be taken to change password screen and be made to write it out twice